ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 maximum rate in the sim, a warning should be issued explaining that the selected rate is greater than the maximum available, and the actual rate of duplication should be set to the maximum for the specified simulant category.
-More precisely, the conditional probabiity that a row in the spceified category is duplicated, given that the row is eligible for guardian-based duplication, should be set to 1.
+More precisely, the conditional probability that a row in the specified category is duplicated, given that the row is eligible for guardian-based duplication, should be set to 1.